wilmosfang/biscuits/_posts/2018-02-11-etl-from-csv-to-elasticsearch2.md

  - etl
 categories:
  - python
-twitter_text: 'import data from CSV to Elasticsearch'
+twitter_text: 'import data from CSV to Elasticsearch with es client API'
 introduction: 'python ETL from CSV to Elasticsearch'
 ---